Substance Abuse or Chemical Dependence

 Key points about substance abuse or dependence

-- Substance abuse is recognized medical brain disorder that refers to the abuse of illegal or legal substances.
+- Substance abuse is recognized health disorder that refers to the abuse of illegal or legal substances.

 - Substance abuse causes serious problems at work, school, in relationships and with the law.